 Royal Crescent – Bath one day itinerary

 This is a magnificent complex.
 It is listed by the UK government as one of the most prestigious buildings in the state.
 The Royal Crescent is a residential complex, with a Hotel, a Spa and a Museum.
 You can reach the Royal Crescent just walking, the buses are not allowed anymore to get in the complex area.

 Jane Austen Centre

-It is a famous center dedicated to the life of Jane Austen.
+It is a famous centre dedicated to the life of Jane Austen.
 The Jane Austen center, like the Royal Crescent, has been listed as a historical asset of England.
-The center has a permanent exhibition, dedicated to the author Jeane Austen and to the lifestyle of the time.
+The centre has a permanent exhibition, dedicated to the author Jeane Austen and to the lifestyle of the time.

 Royal Victoria Park

 Another piece of English Heritage of Bath.
 The Royal Victoria Park was the first open under the name of the Queen.
 She wasn’t yet queen when this Park was named to her.
 Just in front of the Royal Crescent, this park is really crowd by locals in summer, thanks to the sports activities.

 Bath to Stonehenge – Day trips from Bath UK

 The ancient stone circle of Stonehenge is one of the most famous sights in Britain, and one of the most mysterious.
 There are plenty of theories as to the monument’s function and history, but very little is known for certain.